Skip to content ↓

 Assessments and observations will be undertaken by teachers, Inclusion staff and specialist assessors in order to support an application for access arrangements.

-Access arrangements in examinations include:
+Access arrangements during examinations include:

 • Extra time